philipwilk/isrc_streaming_interop/readme.md

 This means that there may be false negatives where a track is not found, but there CANNOT be false positives where a track is substituted with an incorrect one; an ISRC will always match the exact recording of a track.

 ## Issues
-- There is currently no cli so you cant use it yet
 - Also currently idk how you could add songs to your saved tracks on yt music but that would be nice
 - the yt search function is api expensive (100 credits), maybe if ytm devs <3 this enough they could add a cheaper search that retrieves the one or none track matching the ISRC.
 - spotify auth isnt cached bc i cba for a PoC